 Analyzes how culture, gender relationships, social power differences, and human physiology shape how we define sex, sexual, and sexuality in American culture.
 Explores how the ‘’science’’ of human sexuality is used to reproduce and reinforce inequalities.
 Draws on sociological, anthropological and sociobiological theories.
 Intermediate

 Religion in America

 Investigates different religious traditions in the United States, past and present, while studying social science theories of religion.
-Topics include: Why does religion exist; how different religions assimilate or resist citizenship; the tension between "religious freedom" and the "common good"; consumerism and religion; religions in Boston; what does religion do for us that so many Americans are religious; does truth matter, and are there 'fake' religions?
+Topics include: Why does religion exist; how different religions assimilate or resist citizenship; the tension between “religious freedom” and the “common good”; consumerism and religion; religions in Boston; what does religion do for us that so many Americans are religious; does truth matter, and are there ‘fake’ religions?
 General Education: Fulfills Perspectives on Diversity.
-Historical Perspectives OR Self & Society.
+Historical Perspectives or Self and Society.
 Intermediate.

 Anthropology and the Family